 View Tagged Layers will only show layers which you have tagged.
-TIP You can tag a layer by doing one of the following: Right click on the layer and select Tag > Timeline Tag.
-Open the Timeline view menu Show/Hide Parameters Shows or hides the Parameters column, right of the Layers column.
-The Parameters column displays information on the layer at the current frame, depending on the type of layer it is: • If the layer is a drawing, it displays the name of the drawing at the current frame. • If the layer is a function, it displays the value of the function at the current frame. • If the layer is a sound track, it displays the sound track's volume.
+TIP You can tag a layer by doing one of the following: Right click on the layer and select Tag &gt; Timeline Tag.
+Open the Timeline view menu and select Edit &gt; Tag &gt; Timeline Tag.
+Show/Hide Parameters Shows or hides the Parameters column, right of the Layers column.
+The Parameters column displays information on the layer at the current frame, depending on the type of layer it is: If the layer is a drawing, it displays the name of the drawing at the current frame.
+If the layer is a function, it displays the value of the function at the current frame.
 If the layer is a sound track, it displays the sound track's volume.
-If the layer is a sound track, it displays the sound track's volume.
-If the layer is a sound track, it displays the sound track's volume.
-If the layer is a sound track, it displays the sound track's volume.
-If the layer is a sound track, it displays the sound track's volume.
-If the layer is a sound track, it displays the sound track's volume.
-If the layer is a sound track, it displays the sound track's volume.
-If the layer is a sound track, it displays the sound track's volume.
-If the layer is a function, it displays the value of the function at the current frame. → Show/Hide Additional Links Shows or hides the Additional Links column.
+With a state of the sound track is a sound track is sound track is solution.
+With a state of the sound track is solution.
+With a state of the sound track is solution.
+With a state of the sound track is solution.
+With a state of the solution. < • Show/Hide Additional Links Shows or hides the Additional Links column.
 The Additional Links column displays layers that are connected under the layer, but for other purposes than being the parent of those layers.
 For example, if a layer is used as the matte of an effect, the effect will be displayed in that layer's Additional Links.

 If more than one layers are in a layer's Additional Links, only the first of these layers will be displayed, followed by the amount of extra linked layers there are.
 By clicking on the Additional Links, you can open a menu listing the linked layers, and click on one of these layers to navigate to it.
-In the following example, the BOOM_Animation layer is used as the matte of Cutter_1 and Cutter_2: Additional Links Doom_Animation Doom_An 9 Timeline Zoom Reduces or increases the width of frames in the Timeline view.
+In the following example, the BOOM_Animation layer is used as the matte of Cutter_1 and Cutter_2: Timeline Zoom Reduces or increases the width of frames in the Timeline view.
 Move the slider right to increase the width or left to reduce it.
 You can also press 2 to zoom in and 1 to zoom out when the Timeline view is focused on.
-If you want to reset the Timeline view's zoom, click on the Timeline Zoon icon left of the slider.
+If you want to reset the Timeline view's zoom, click on the Timeline Zoon